Digital Engagement beginning during the COVID-19 Pandemic

 French Presse Series

 French Presse: New Books on French and Francophone History began in 2021 to build community during the pandemic and highlight new work of scholars.
 We created a series of seven sessions that explored the relationship between the concepts of liberty and race as well as the practices of enslavement, disenfranchisement, and commemoration.
 Due to the success of this series, we continued our French Presse online events, even after in-person conferences resumed.
+Further French Presse events can be found here.

 Spring 2021: Race, Gender, Colonialism, and Occupation